MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/3ds-max.md

 2. Set up a new material slot in the material editor.

-3. Select one of the grey spheres and drag it to your unwrapped 3D model.
+3. Select one of the grey spheres and drag it to the unwrapped 3D model.
 At this point, the model will appear grey because it has just one material on it.

-4. Select the **Standard** button to access the material / Map Browser.
+4. Select the **Standard** button to open **Material/Map Browser**.

    ![Standard button](media/3ds-max-standard-button.PNG "Standard button")